camjeffrey/100daysofpython/README.md

 ## Day 13

-No code or directory for this one, as today focusd on the debugging process.
+No code or directory for this one, as today focused on the debugging process.